Kade-github/Chopper-Drop/README.md

 SD:
   # Please take time to read the Github Readme.
   is_enabled: true
-  # Minimum players on the server to spawn the chopper
+  # Minimum players on the server to spawn the drops.
   min_players: 2
   # List of MTF Chopper Drop items
   mtf_items: